- Preface

 }

-- Scalability: Can support hundreds of thousands - millions of parallel tasks.
+- Scalability: can handle hundreds of thousands — millions of parallel tasks.

-- Simplicity: Write regular synchronous code, getting asynchronous behavior.
+Thread/Executor, minimal changes to the code. - Simple: write regular synchronous code, achieving asynchronous behavior.

 When to Use

-Ideal for high-volume I/O: web servers, REST APIs, microservices with a large number of network calls and file operations.
+Ideal for mass I/O: web servers, REST APIs, microservices with a high number of network calls and file operations.

-Virtual Threads work great when a program is waiting - for example, until a response arrives from A database, network, or file.
-At this point, the thread can be "frozen," freeing the CPU for other tasks.
-But if the code isn't waiting, but constantly calculating (math, hashing, video processing), then virtual threads are no longer helpful—because each task constantly occupies the processor, not yielding to others.Limitations and Pitfalls
+Virtual Threads work great when the program is waiting — for example, while waiting for a response from a database, network, or file.
+At this moment, the thread can be "frozen" and frees the CPU for other tasks.
+But if the code is not waiting and is constantly computing (mathematics, hashing, video processing), then virtual threads won’t help — because each task occupies the CPU continuously, not yielding to others.Limitations and Pitfalls

-- Virtual threads don't speed up CPU-bound tasks—heavy computations require Fork/Join or specialized pools.
+- Virtual threads do not speed up CPU-bound tasks — for heavy computations, Fork/Join or specialized pools are needed.

-- Older libraries with native blocking code can sometimes interfere—it's worth testing your drivers and dependencies.
+- Old libraries with native blocking code (sometimes) can interfere — it’s worth testing drivers and dependencies.

-- Monitoring and profiling tools older than JDK21 may show different behavior—check support in your stack.
+- Monitoring and profiling tools older than JDK21 may show different behavior — check for support in your stack.

 Practical Migration

-In many cases, replacing ExecutorService with a virtual-main one is sufficient, and existing synchronous code will scale better:
+In many cases, it is enough to replace ExecutorService with virtual-based, and existing synchronous code will start to scale better:

 var executor = Executors.newVirtualThreadPerTaskExecutor();